| Convincingly representing childhood experience in any creative medium is

 evokes the wonder and purity of childhood, without ever really displaying any of

+the more negative traits often associated with children.
 The films of Alexander Mackendrick (Mandy, 1952; Sammy Going South; A

 High Wind in Jamaica, US, 1965) allow darker representations of childhood.
 Here,